voxbrix/voxbrix/voxbrix_protocol/README.md

 # Voxbrix Protocol
 Voxbrix uses custom protocol for client-server communication.
 Main reason for implementing this, instead of using either TCP or UDP, is need in both reliable and unreliable messages.

 The protocol is a relatively thin layer over UDP.
-To authenticate messages (and to increase privacy a bit) the ChaCha20-Poly1305 is used, with secp256k1 ECDH handshake.
+To authenticate messages (and to increase privelocity_acy a bit) the ChaCha20-Poly1305 is used, with secp256k1 ECDH handshake.

 Generally, messages have the following structure:
 ```